uwegeercken/datagenerator2/README.md

 - define nested structures for the data output

 ## Types of generators
-Different types of generators are available to generate different type of data such as strings, numbers, dates, etc.
+Different types of generators are available to generate different types of data such as strings, numbers, dates, etc.

 For each field specified in the yaml configuration file one of the generators has to be defined by specifying a field type in the data configuration file.

-The type attribute for each field can be one of following values:
+The type attribute for each field can be one of the following values:
 - category
 - randomstring
 - randomlong